PsychoCod3r/Unix-Expansion-Pack/README.md

 `loc`: Lines Of Code calculator - takes a C file as its parameter and computes how many non-comment, non-whitespace lines are in that file.

+`radix`: Converts a number from one base to another.
+Can use any base.

 `rchmod`: Works just like the `chmod` command except it changes permissions for all files in a directory tree, including the root of that tree.
 This is most useful for adding permissions to files hosted on a server so you can access them remotely.

 ----